Loaded Ham and Cheese Waffles

 I was trying to decide how a blue cheese waffle would taste, but I think the ham would need to be replaced with something.
 Maybe bacon or chopped up figs?

-Plain, these waffles make a great snack on the go.
-Or divide one in half, top it with cheese or eggs, and turn the waffle into a sandwich.
-Or treat them like every other waffle and pour maple syrup over them.
+- Divide one in half, top it with cheese or eggs, and turn the waffle into a sandwich.

 I have used this basic Cuisinart waffle iron and the All-Clad waffle iron.
 Both work reasonably well enough for me to recommend them.